- Basic Chart Replay Instructions

-The Time and Sales window for the chart will display the trades during a chart replay, assuming the data in the chart data file is stored tick by tick.
+The Time and Sales window for the chart will display the individual trades during a chart replay, assuming the data in the chart data file is stored tick by tick.

-Only Intraday data in the Sierra Chart SCID file format can be replayed.
+Only Intraday data in the Sierra Chart scid (Sierra Chart Intraday data) file format can be replayed.
 By default this is the file format that Sierra Chart uses when Intraday data is stored from the integrated Data/Trading services.

 If you have opened an Intraday chart from Intraday data that is in a text format, you first need to Import it before you can replay it.
 You should easily be able to import the data, as various text data line formats are supported.

 - Set the Speed to what you want to use.
 If this is your first time with a replay, try running at about 30 or 60 times in order for it to be more obvious a replay is occurring.

 - Press the Play button to start the replay.

 - If you do not see the chart advancing to the next bar when you expect it should, there can be two possibilities.
 The first step is to increase the replay Speed because it is not fast enough.
 Try increasing the Speed to 120.
-If that speed does not cause new chart bars to appear, increase the Speed all the way up to 1440 for the purpose of confirming the replay functionality is working which it does, and to advance to a point in time where there is data.
+If that speed does not cause new chart bars to appear, increase the Speed to 1440 for the purpose of confirming the replay functionality is working, and to advance to a point in time where there is data.

-- The next step is to enable Skip Empty Periods on the Replay Window.
+- The next step is to enable Skip Empty Periods on the Chart Replay window.
 For more information about this setting, refer to Automatic Skipping of Periods Where There Is No Trading and Synchronization.

 Replay Control Panel Controls

 This button begins or resumes a replay on the active chart.
 When starting a replay, the first step is to scroll your chart back so that the bar you want to begin the replay at, is the last bar in view on the chart.
 Press the Play button to begin the replay.
-When the Charts to Replay option is set to All Charts in Chartbook is enabled, then this plays all Intraday charts in the active chartbook.
+When the Charts to Replay option is set to All Charts in Chartbook, then this plays all Intraday charts in the active Chartbook.